GSA/openacr/docs/CLI.md

 The tests also generates output that is stored in the `output` directory but is not tracked by git.

+### Stylesheet

+The HTML output also includes two stylesheets that provide a base styling for the OPAT:

+- `opat.css` is provided base styling.
+- `custom.css` provided to add any customizations to the base styling.

 ## OPATs

 Current example OPATs that are tracked in this repository are in the `opat` directory.